Leonard Himes Dealer in Fine Mineral Specimens

 If attendee purchases average $10,000 (real easy to do) that gets to $50 million immediately, and that only counts official vendors, not all of the 'tailgaters who also do huge amounts of business.
 So Tucson is big business, my guess is at least half a billion dollars.
 No wonder the show is so much appreciated.

-The Alfie,as it is known for short, has special events, so be sure to subscribe to their calendar.
+The Alfie,as it is known, has special events, so be sure to subscribe to their calendar.